mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Speed and Severity table with the following modifiers, applying any other special considerations noted below and consult the Prangs table.

 Passengers and crew prepared for impact.
-DM- Passengers and crew fully prepared for impact, for example strapped into seats or crash frames.
+DM-Passengers and crew fully prepared for impact, for example strapped into seats or crash frames.

 DM-

 Vessel is hit from an angle other than along its main axes.
 DM+ Vessel strikes relatively soft surface such as soil and grass.
-DM- Vessel strikes yielding surface such as water.
+DM-Vessel strikes yielding surface such as water.
 DM-

 For example, a pilot decides to show off by making a landing approach at Slow Transfer speed and ends up slamming the belly of the ship into the